 Oregon Coast Hiking Trails

-Adventure awaits you on the many amazing hiking trails surrounding the Manzanita Beach area along the Oregon Coast.
-Beautiful vistas and panoramas can be seen at many of these destinations and of course along the way!
-Some with views of the ocean others bringing you deep into the luscious forests further exploring nature.
-Spanning all difficulties there are trails rated easy, moderate and difficult, depending on the level of challenge you are looking for.
+Adventure awaits you on the many amazing Oregon Coast.
+Throughout Manzanita Beach and the surrounding region, you will find numerous trails and hiking spots.
+Beautiful vistas and panoramas can be seen along the way and at the scenic destinations!
+Some hikes offer views of the ocean, while others bringing you deep into the luscious forests further exploring nature.
+You'll even find hiking trails through Oregon's wine country.
+These hikes span all difficulty levels; there are trails rated easy, moderate and difficult, depending on the level of challenge you are looking for.

 Saddle Mountain Trail

 Three miles each way.
 High point: 3,283’.
 Allow at least 2 hours hiking up and 1 ½ hours down.
 Hiking boots recommended.
 Wildflowers abound.
 Open March-December.
 Directions: take Hwy 26 east to milepost 10.
 It’s 7 miles to the trailhead.
 Not recommended for small children.
 Primitive campsites.
 Flush toilets, no showers.
 Rated moderate to difficult.

 Indian Beach Trail — Two miles each way.
 Allow ¾ to 1 hour each way.
 Open all year.
 Open views of the ocean, off-shore rocks, bird watching and occasional sea lions.
 BBQ and restroom facilities.
 Rated easy to moderate.

 Tillamook Head Trail — Six miles each way, beginning at either Indian Beach or Seaside.
 High point: 1,200’.
 Allow 3 hours each way.
 Open all year.
 This trail traverses a cape jutting out into the sea between Seaside and Cannon Beach.
 Overnight campsites available.
 Rated moderate to difficult.